 What this study shows is that when you repeat a concept, you’ll increase the chances of making people understand you.
-It’s not that people are dumb and need you to tell them an idea many times so they get it, rather it is that ideas are better understood that way.
+It’s not that people are dumb and need to be told an idea many times until they understand it, rather it is that ideas are better understood that way.

 You can repeat a single word, a phrase, a sentence, or an idea.
 More often than not, I like aiming for the phrase or idea, since they are catchier and seem less “heavy” for the reader.
 For example, copywriter genius Joanna Wiebe shows the power of repetition in this email she sent a while back: